The COVID-19 Charities Fund is opening again from 3 August 2020.

 What do I need to send to show that my charity is in financial difficulty?

 You will be asked to provide some evidence to support your application including a copy of your latest bank statement, most recent annual/draft accounts and you’ll need to complete a financial overview template giving some detail of how your income and expenditure has been affected by the impact of COVID-19.

 What is the deadline for applications?

-The COVID-19 Charities Fund will be open for receipt of applications for a 4-week period until 10 July 2020.
+The COVID-19 Charities Fund will be open for receipt of applications for a 3 week period from 3 August 2020 closing on 21 August 2020.

 How long will this funding last?

 This funding will be distributed as a one-off payment and is intended to cover a shortfall of unavoidable costs from 1 April to 30 September 2020.